adventistmedia/adventisthub-apidoc/source/includes/_endpoints.md

 * List Religions
 * List Studies

-Additional endpoints you may like to call
+Additional endpoints you may like to call initially:

 * List Alerts - read all alerts currently active for the user

 Ready, steady, here come the endpoints...